On detection probabilities of link invariants: Introduction

 \subsection{Some remarks}

 Before we prove \autoref{T:Main}, let us collect some remarks.

 \begin{Remark} Links are easier to study asymptotically than knots, but we do not expect a huge difference between the detection rates.
-More crucial is the restriction to alternating links, and we do not know how to adjust our proof to include non-alternating links (see \autoref{R:Knots} for more details).
+More crucial is the restriction to alternating links (to be precise, we mean non-split alternating links), and we do not know how to adjust our proof to include non-alternating links (see \autoref{R:Knots} for more details).
 However, we expect the detection rate on non-alternating to be worse than on alternating links, see \autoref{S:BigData} (and \cite{DlGuSa-data,TuZh-knot-data}) for data-driven evidence. \end{Remark}

 \begin{Remark} (\emph{Why this phenomenon is not surprising.}) There are several reasons to expect that many knot invariants perform poorly as classifier.
 Recorded below is one concrete reason, while another is the ``folk wisdom'' mentioned above.